tradle/why-hypercore/README.md

 At Tradle we see a huge opportunity if

-### Why use Hypercor if it is not yet mainstream
+### I am concerned that Hypercore is not yet mainstream

-It is a fact that Hypercore is 7 years old and still no runaway apps on it.
-So what gives?
-Here is my take:
+It is a fact that Hypercore is 7 years old and still has no runaway apps built on it.
+So what gives, if it is so amazing, and it is!
+Here is my take, aside from making a  P2P framework being super-hard:

+Many P2P apps struggle as they lack availability, durability and work in the unforgiving networking environments.

+- Availability.
+For example, in a collaborative editing app like Google Docs, once you close your laptop, your collaborators can't get your latest content, if they were not online when you made edits.
+With Google, if you had a connection at the time of the last edit, it would have been made available to others.
+This is especially important for work acorss the timezones.
+So some master nodes that "seed" content are always discussed and tried (e,g, Hashbase), but they re-centralize things, and introduce permissioning, data souvereignty, data privacy and other challenges.

+- Durability.
+We are spoiled with Google (and others) taking care of preserving our content.
+We pay a steep price of giving theem everything on us, but this convenience is very hard to achieve in P2P world.
+Your peers may be good friends but there is no guarantee they will not lose you precious content.
+Many solutions are being tried, including those with Cryptocurrencies incentivizing users to keep content, but they all have technical and convenience frictions.
+Besides, who wants to be responsible for disseminating a potentially illegal content?

+- Networking.
+Current Internet, with its routign and firewalling system is just hostile to P2P connections.
+Although Hyperswarm offers an ingenous NAT hole punching, there are too many edge cases, when it does not work on mobiles, needs workarounds in browsers and blocked by corporate firewalls.
+This does not mean it can't be used, we just need a fallback to serves acting as proxies.
+But this comes at the same price of decentralization.

 ## FAQ